 You’ve just embarked on the second half of your pregnancy.
-Learn what changes are ahead.
+Learn what changes are ahead week by week.

 You’re in the final weeks of your second trimester.
 That means you’ve moved past many of the unpleasant symptoms that marked your early pregnancy, but your belly hasn’t yet grown as big and cumbersome as it will become.
 You’re also in the lull before the final preparations of the third trimester.
 Enjoy this relatively relaxing time!